midcodegabby/meow-to-roar/README.md

 ### Purpose:
 This repository contains some MATLAB code to test the conversion of a meow sound clip to a roar sound.
-For now, I am just testing whether it is possible to make this conversion, (which I have proved), and
-how accurate I can make the resulting roar to an actual Lion's roar.
+For now I am testing how accurate I can make the resulting roar to an actual Lion's roar.

+### Progress:
+- Completed proof-of-concept MATLAB file, which successfully modifies a meow .wav file into a sound resembling a lion's roar.

 ### DSP Techniques used:
 - FIR Filters